dimankub/Eye_Break_Reminder/readme.md

 - `message_mode`: how messages are selected.
   - `single` — fixed message.
   - `random` — random selection.
-  - any other — sequential rotation
+  - any other — sequential rotation.
 - `lang`: language for notifications (`auto`, `en`, or `ru`)
   - `auto` detects system language automatically